atsaloli/cf-health-check/cf-health-check.md

-Purpose: My intent is NOT to compete with existing best-practice guides, but to make a COMPACT document BASED ON EXISTING GUIDE, for use by CFEngine wizards in thoroughly assessing CFEngine health at any organization.
+# CFEngine Health Check

+Purpose: Provide CFEngineers with a compact checklist for assessing CFEngine health.

+This document is based on existing guides and is best used after having studied them.

 Author: Aleksey Tsalolikhin
 Contributors: Nick Anderson, Neil Watson

-Feedback welcome!
+Feedback and contributions welcome!

 ----------------------------